L1 Nerve Root (L1)

 • Dural signs of prone knee flexion

-• SLR will occassionally be positive
+• SLR will occassionally be positive2

 • ↓ Extension ROM